JoaoFPortugal/SEC/README.md

 ## To-do

-- Prof: Using the CC to cipher everything requires entering the PIN many times, try to mitigate this.
+- Using the CC to cipher everything requires entering the PIN many times, try to mitigate this.
 Eg. Generate new key pair that is signed with the CC).
 But the `transferGood` method must be necessarily ciphered with the CC.

 ## Problems